A Best Guide To Publish Your Android App on Google Play Store

 You must have spent days or months understanding the project requirements and then actually implementing them through your coding skills.
-Now, it’s time for the launch but it is always great to have a checklist in order to not miss out on anything important.
-So, we are here to bring you the guide for launching your app or making it live on Google Play Store.
-It has been framed by some of the Best Android Developers having many years of experience serving the industry so let’s go through the steps one by one and move towards a successful launch.
+Now, it’s time for the launch but it is always great to have a checklist to not miss out on anything important.
+So, we are here to bring you a guide for launching your app or making it live on Google Play Store.
+It has been framed by some of the Best Android Developers who have many years of experience serving the industry so let’s go through the steps one by one and move toward a successful launch.

 Prerequisites for a Successful App Launch 0n Google Play Store

 There are some things that Android App Developers need to keep ready in their carts before following the steps to publish any application over Play Store.
 These things would help you present your application in front of prospects in a good manner.

-A. Google Play Publisher Account: In order to publish any app, you need to have a publisher account on Google Play.
+A. Google Play Publisher Account: To publish any app, you need to have a publisher account on Google Play.
 This account would let you publish and handle all the information regarding your app in the future.

 C. App icon: App icon is the logo of your app that users see on their app listing interface.
 It should be uploaded in 512 x 512 32-bit format which is saved as PNG as any other format is not supported.

 D. Feature Graphic: The size has to be 1024 x 500 JPEG or 24-bit PNG with no alpha.

 E. Keep both short and long descriptions ready for your app.
 It should explain your application and its functionalities in brief.

 It is important for you to first meet all the prerequisites before proceeding further so that there is no sudden halt comes in the process because you lacking on anything.

 Steps to Publish your Android App on Google Playstore: